fkarg/fkarg.github.io/staged/longtermplans.md

 ## Selecting Goals to Work on
 Feeling Excited?
 Awesome!
 The sad part is: We'll focus on only a small part first.
-I need you to convert any _beings_ (e.g. fluent in french) to _doings_ that characterize success (e.g. making a french person think that french is my mother tongue).
+I need you to convert any _beings_ (e.g. fluent in French) to _doings_ that characterize success (e.g. making a French person think that French is my mother tongue).
 For everything you want to _be_, have a description of what you want to be able to _do_.

 ### Finding Reasons (10min)
 More often than not, dreams are only surrogates for us wanting to fill a need.
-The goal of speaking french might come from a need of being understood, if there are several french people in your social circle or you tend to make holidays in regions speaking french.
+The goal of speaking French might come from a need of being understood, if there are several French people in your social circle or you tend to make holidays in regions speaking French.

 For every goal you listed, ask yourself **why** you want to achieve it.
 If necessary, multiple times (3-5x).
 You might find multiple reasons, and they